Gustibimo/tracking/README.md

 ## Deployment

-The application is containerized and can be deployed using Docker:
+The application is containerized and can be deployed using Docker and railway:

 ```bash
 docker build -t teleport-service .